Mythaxis is currently closed to submissions.

-We require First Print and Digital rights with a six month period of exclusivity from the date of publication.
-We also ask permission to potentially include accepted pieces in future anthologies, in event of which an additional full payment and digital copy will be offered in compensation.
+We acquire First Print and Digital rights with a six month period of exclusivity from the date of publication.
+We also ask permission to potentially include accepted pieces in future anthologies; in event of agreement, an additional payment and digital copy will be offered in compensation.
 All other rights remain entirely with the author.

 Simultaneous submissions are not only accepted, they are encouraged.
-Please tell us if you are, and we merely ask that you notify us of acceptance at another market as soon as possible.
-In the event that we accept first we would expect a positive confirmation, so we recommend sim-subbing to markets of equivalent status - we won’t want to wait for someone else you’d like better to turn you down…
+Please tell us if you sim-sub, and we merely ask that you notify us of acceptance at another market as soon as possible.
+In the event that we accept first, we expect a positive and timely confirmation.
+Therefore we recommend sim-subbing to markets of equivalent status – we won’t wait for someone else you’d like better to turn you down.

 If a story has previously been rejected by Mythaxis, please do not resubmit or inquire regarding doing so, unless explicitly invited to by the editor during the original rejection.

 All submissions must be the original work of the author.
 This is not a market for fan fiction.
-If your story is a retelling, pastiche, or homage, please mention in your email the source you are alluding to.
+If your story is a retelling, pastiche, or homage to an existing work, please mention in your email the source you are alluding to.

 Content note: We anticipate an adult readership in the sense of maturity, so reasonable depictions of violence, sexuality, philosophy, or bad language are acceptable.
 However, this is not a market for pornographic or offensively extreme content, categorisation of which is at the editor’s discretion.

-We welcome writers of any and all backgrounds, be they cultural or personal, and submissions exploring diverse perspectives and experiences, provided they do not seek to attack or demean those of others.
+We welcome writers of any and all backgrounds and invite submissions exploring diverse perspectives and experiences both cultural and personal, provided they do not seek to attack or demean those of others.